Unique feature: steer by trimming the balance

-Width: 2.08 m (6 ft.
-10 in.) | Length: 5.0 m (16 ft.
-5 in.) | Height: 5.1 m (16 ft.
-9 in.)
+Width: 2.08 m (6'10") | Length: 5 m (16'5") | Height: 5.1 m (16'9")

 Total weight: 75 kg (165 lbs) (Basic boat 55 kg / 121 lbs + complete sail option 20 kg / 44 lbs)

-Mast length: 4.5 m (14 ft.
-9 in.)
-(2-piece)
+Mast length: 4.5 m (14'9") (2-piece)

-Total sail area: 8.4 m² (90.5 ft²) (Main sail: 5.2 m² (56 ft²), Genoa: 3.2 m² or 35 ft²)
+Total sail area: 8.4 m² (90.5 ft²) (Main sail: 5.2 m² (56 ft²), Genoa: 3.2 m² (35 ft²))

 Genoa sheet with Barber hauler is clamped on the boat centerline, like the main sheet.
 Intuitive system that is easy to use.

-Tensioning with less effort
+- Sail batten tensioner – Tensioning with less effort

-Genoa sheet connection
+- Genoa sheet connection – Easy without knots

-- Rudder with grounding protection is simply slotted in and secured in place.
+- Rudder with grounding protection is simply slotted in and secured in place

-As strong as a steel cable but as flexible and soft as a cord
+- Dyneema shrouds – As strong as a steel cable but as flexible and soft as a cord

-Bowsprit with high-strength carbon tube for the toughest conditions.
+- Bowsprit with high-strength carbon tube for the toughest conditions

-XCAT Sail with optimised air flow
+- XCAT Sail with optimised air flow

-No risk of the luff snagging on the mast.
+- No risk of the luff snagging on the mast

 A quick sail in the afternoon?
 With an assembly time of just 12 minutes, that's no problem.
 And of course no tools are needed.
 You can also rig the mast while afloat.
 That's essential for touring and trekking.